 - 9. It is an art or science (as well) which deals with the identity and location of the offender and provides evidence of guilt through criminal proceeding

-A) Criminal Investigation B) Science C) Art D) Investigation E) Criminal
+A) Investigation B) Criminal C) Art D) Science E) Criminal Investigation

 - 10. According to Hans gross, a criminal investigation is 95% perspiration, 3% inspiration, 2% luck

-A) Art B) Criminal investigation C) Science
+A) Science B) Criminal investigation C) Art

 - 11. Criminal investigation is a SCIENCE because it is based on adequate preparation and employs scientific methods, particularly forensic science -to analyze evidence, establish facts, and reconstruct crime scenes and other scientific discipline to provide objective evidence